 The anchor point is the same for each gear ratio κ falling under the control range according to paragraph 2.3.
 The parameters for the anchor point are taken from the acceleration test of Annex 3 as follows: consists of the maximum sound level Lwot,rep(i), the reported engine speed nwot,i and vehicle speed vwot,i at BB' of gear ratio i of the acceleration test in Annex 3.

-Lanchor,κ = Lwoti,Annex 3 is the higher sound pressure level of Lwot,(i) of left and right side of gear ratio I;
+Lanchor,κ = Lwoti,Annex 3 is the higher sound pressure level of Lwot,(i) of left and right side of gear ratio i;

-nanchor,κ = nBB,woti,Annex 3 is the average of nwot,BB,i of the 4 runs of gear ratio i reported from Annex 3;
+nanchor,κ = nBB,woti,Annex 3 is the average of nBB,wot,i of the 4 runs of gear ratio i reported from Annex 3;

-vanchor,κ = vBB,woti,Annex 3 is the average of vwot,BB,i of the 4 runs of gear ratio i reported from Annex 3.

 3.2.
 Slope of the regression line for each gear ratio κ

 The sound measurements shall be evaluated as function of engine speed according to paragraph 3.2.1.